 Compute Engine eliminates a great deal of the administrative overhead associated with virtual machine management.
 You no longer have to worry about provisioning physical server, network, or storage capacity, nor do you have to worry about setting up and configuring your physical network.
 On the software side of things, you no longer need to worry about installing and updating virtual management tools; handling automatic updates of virtual hypervisor software, server firmware, and related tools; or migrating your virtual machines during physical machine maintenance.
 All of these tasks are handled seamlessly, behind the scenes, by Google.

 In traditional data centers, you typically spend cycles each quarter reviewing current resource requirements and forecasting future ones.
 You have to consider physical, logistical, and human-resource-related concerns such as rack space, cooling, electricity, bandwidth, cabling, procurement times, shipping times, and available engineers to actually rack and stack new gear.
 Beyond that, you have to actively manage the capacity and workload distributions so that resource-intensive jobs, such as Hadoop pipelines, don't interfere with services that must be highly available, such as web servers.

 In contrast, when you use Compute Engine, you hand off the bulk of your capacity planning to Google.
 You can scale up and scale down your VM instances as needed.
-Because you pay for what you use on a per-minute basis, you can optimize your costs without having to pay for excess capacity you don't need, or need only at peak traffic times.
+Because you pay for what you use on a per-second basis, you can optimize your costs without having to pay for excess capacity you don't need, or need only at peak traffic times.
 To help you save costs, the Cloud Platform Console will even notify you if it detects that you have underutilized instances that can be resized or deleted.